 Situations and circumstances often stimulate your emotions in some way.
-If you do not learn how to slow your emotions down, you create big problems for yourself.
+If you do not learn to slow your emotions down, you create significant problems for yourself.

 It can be almost anything.
-A near miss collision with another car, someone tells a lie about you, or you are tempted to do something wrong.
-Whatever it is, something happens and feelings seem to show up.
+A near-miss collision with another car, someone telling a lie about you, or you being tempted to do something wrong.
+Whatever it is, something happens, and feelings seem to show up.

 That is because your brain stores emotionally significant events in your amygdala - two small lobes in the base of the brain.
 You have one on the right and the other on the left.
-The amygdala does not "time stamp" those memories.
-Therefore, each memory shows up as true now, even though they happened year ago.
+The amygdala does not "timestamp" those memories.
+Therefore, each memory seems true now, even though it happened a year ago.
 The current situation is similar to that memory, so your amygdala says this situation is just like that one.
 Watch out!

 So, when a stimulus arouses a previous memory, the amygdala prepares your body to react or respond based on that memory.

-For example, when I was about 8 years old, I was bitten by what appeared to be a friendly dog.
-In those days the paper had to be on the porch at least.
-So, at one of the houses, I noticed a small dog on the sidewalk near the porch just sitting there.
+For example, when I was about eight years old, I was bitten by what appeared to be a friendly dog.
+In those days, the paper had to be on the porch at least.
+So, at one of the houses, I noticed a small dog sitting on the sidewalk near the porch.
 As I got closer, the dog didn't bark or show any aggressive behavior.
-So I bent down to pet the dog.
-At first it let me, then as I bent down toward it, it jumped up and bit me on the right cheek below my eye.
+So, I bent down to pet the dog.
+At first, it let me, then as I bent down toward it, it jumped up and bit me on the right cheek below my eye.

 Even though I’ve had numerous experiences with dogs since then, that memory still creates some caution, especially if I do not know the dog.
-But now knowing your emotions can lie to you, I reflect on reality and easily override the memory.
+But now, knowing my emotions can lie to me, I reflect on reality and easily override my memory.

 Tests of people’s brains using MRI (Magnetic Resonance Imaging) show how the amygdala works.
 They put a person into the MRI and ask them to think about a situation that stimulates the amygdala.
-The MRI shows that the amygdala lights up, but the frontal lobe "thinking" part of the brain goes dark.
-The connections with the “thinking” part of the brain click off and the person responds using the stored memory as if it is true now.
+The MRI shows that the amygdala lights up, but the frontal lobe, the "thinking" part of the brain, goes dark.
+The connections with the “thinking” part of the brain click off, and the person responds using the stored memory as if it is true now.

-BUT, when they coach the person to take three deep breaths the amygdala goes dark and "thinking" part of the brain turns back on.
-The person now has a better chance to make a decision rather than just react using a stored memory.
+But, when they coach the person to take three deep breaths, the amygdala goes dark, and the "thinking" part of the brain turns back on.
+The person now has a better chance to decide rather than react using a stored memory.

 When you slow your emotions down, you see reality and think better.
 Hopefully, you have God’s Word or some decent teaching to reflect on once your emotions are sidelined.
-In tense situations, you need good principles, great values, and truth.
-If you do not have that foundation, then slowing your emotions will not give you much benefit.
+Good principles, great values, and truth in tense situations are best.
+If you do not have that foundation, slowing your emotions will not benefit you.
 Why?
-Because you can control the amygdala with good thinking and thinking is the key.
-And, if you have bad thinking, it leads to bad actions and bad emotions even if you slow your emotions down.
+Because you control the amygdala with good thinking and thinking is the key.
+And, if you have lousy thinking, it leads to lousy actions and lousy emotions even if you slow your emotions down.

-But if you do have a good foundation and you slow your emotions down, you can choose to reflect on what is good.
+But if you have a good foundation and slow your emotions down, you can choose to reflect on what is good.
 Eventually, emotions or feelings will follow your thinking.

 Simple, right?
 Isn’t that what you were taught as a child?
-Count to 10, take a deep breath – those types of things help slow your emotions down.
+Count to 10 and take a deep breath – those things help slow your emotions down.